mseif7/MTRX2700-Major-Project/README.md

 <!-- Module 5 info -->
 ## Module 5 - 7 Seg Display
+This module takes the calculated quantity of items left on the shelf from the Box Detection module, and displays the quantity on the rightmost 2 digits of the 7-segment display.

 ### About Module 5 Code
+Functions used in this module include:
+- Init_7seg(void):
+  - initialises the 7-segment display module by configuring PORTB and PORTP to be used as output;
+  - PORTP is used to select the digit that is used on the 7-seg display, and PORTB is used to output a hex value to the 7-seg, to display a number).
+- displayQty(int itemQty, int seg_flag):
+  - Takes in the SEG_FLAG variable and checks its value  - if SEG_FLAG = 1, 7-seg display module will be executed;
+  - Takes in the calculated item quantity from the Box Detection module, use arithmetic operations to obtain numbers on each digit (for example, quantity 13 is     separated to digits 1 and 3);
+  - Hex values corresponding to 7-seg illumination patterns of numbers 0-9 are stored in an array (segHex) in the LCD_Fin.h file, and are called according to       the numbers to be displayed (e.g. segHex[3] stores the hex value that displays number 3 on the 7-seg display, once output to PORTB);
+  - The hex value is sent to PORTB for display, and PORTP is used to select which digit the number will be displayed on (e.g. quantity 13 will have number 3         displayed on the rightmost digit, and number 1 displayed on the second rightmost digit).
+- MSDelay(unsigned int itime):
+  - delays the program by a certain amount of time (in milliseconds).

 ### Instructions for Module 5
+For testing this module independently: